History of Myanmar / Burma

 Current situation

-A few days after the coup, thousands of people took to the streets to protest against the military.
-In the following days, protests spread throughout the whole country.
-Work stoppages quickly occurred among railroad, health, education, mining and textile workers, public servants, truck drivers, and many others.
-These initiatives continued to spread, leading to a nationwide general strike in March and the founding of several initiatives like the „Civil Disobedience Movement“.
-(The Guardian 2021)
+A few days after the coup, tens of thousands of people took to the streets to protest against the military.
+The protest spread throughout the country.
+There were strikes on the railroads, in healthcare and education, among mine and textile workers, in the public sector, in logistics and in many other branches of work, which culminated in a general strike in March 2021 and from which the Civil Disobedience Movement emerged.
+(The Guardian 2021) At the forefront: the Federation of General Workers Myanmar (FGWM).

-In an article for Al Jazeera, the author describes the situation as follows: „In response to the increase in armed resistance, the Tatmadaw has launched indiscriminate air and ground strikes on civilian areas, displacing 230,000 people since the coup.
+„In response to the increase in armed resistance, the Tatmadaw has launched indiscriminate air and ground strikes on civilian areas, displacing 230,000 people since the coup.
 Security forces have also looted and burned homes, blocked aid access and the transport of relief items, restricted water supplies, cut telecommunications networks, shelled places of refuge, and killed and arrested volunteers seeking to deliver humanitarian assistance.“ (Fishbein 2021)

-- AAPP (2023): Assistance Association for Political Prisoners.
+- AAPP (2025): Assistance Association for Political Prisoners.
 Assistance Association for Political Prisoners. https://aappb.org, 08.05.2023

 - BBC (2021): Danny Fenster: US journalist freed from Myanmar jail.
 In: BBC News.